Best Neighborhoods to Trick-or-Treat Near DC

 There's nothing more exciting for kids than going trick-or-treating on Halloween.
-And luckily for DC-area children, there are tons of great trick-or-treat neighborhoods near DC.
-Residents of these neighborhoods love to do it up, from extravagant decorations and crazy costumes to haunted houses and tons of candy.
-And with many neighborhoods scaling back their Halloween festivities in 2020 due to the pandemic, we have a feeling some of them will return even better this Halloween.
+Luckily for DC-area children, there are tons of great neighborhoods to trick-or-treat near DC.
+Residents of these Northern Virginia, Maryland, and DC neighborhoods love to do it up, from extravagant decorations and crazy costumes to haunted houses and tons of candy.

 For decades, the homes on N. Jackson Street have gone all out with Halloween decorations.
 There's a rusty old hearse driven by a skeleton, an entire house decorated to look like a pirate ship, a clown riding a tricycle, and lots more.
 And, of course, the candy flows.